UCDavisBiotelemetry/JSATSfilter/README.md

-See also: data.frame branch (old): https://github.com/UCDavisBiotelemetry/JSATSfilter/tree/data.frame
+See also: data.frame branch (old): https://github.com/UCDavisBiotelemetry/JSATSfilter/tree/data.frame and branch history at https://github.com/UCDavisBiotelemetry/JSATSfilter/network

 # ChangeLog: data.table branch
 JSATS filtering algorithm: data.table version changelog.
 Dates may be circa.
 Functionality is not guaranteed at any archived stage.